patrickahase/room2.fm/bf-assets/bf-notes.md

 - calculate distance b/w visitor and Arts House Nth Melb **maybe not including this, too much primacy of the live event**
     > how do we feel about requesting geolocation tho **feel good about this option, maybe add Where Are We to AoC modal**

-# 23/08/22
-- pulse animation on the current moon is an option for the final half-hour
-- maybe the NEXT moon in the nine cycle array could also pulse, when it's about to change over?
-- need to change the opacity for the nine cycles, so that the one that's full opacity is the one before that in the array
-- final half-hour; trigger a function with setInterval that checks whether the time changeover has passed; if it has, pop up/trigger a marquee that says the track has changed, refresh page to show the new one?
-# optional to-do
-- add geolocation to Native Land info
-- add current text time relative to sunset, eg. the sun sets in _ hours today
-- add something to the text time inviting visitors to check in with their own local time? currently no prompts in the opening pages

 # 19/08/22 meet w/ PH
 - haven't done sunset calc stuff yet but have noted some ideas in the modal